Friday, February 13, 2026

 I won’t lie; I was hurt and embarrassed.
 To tell a further truth, I remember thinking that the interaction confirmed some of the critiques I had been hearing about elitism in academic spaces.
 I began to leave the exhibit hall, feeling, you know, defeated.

 Before I could exit, another well-known scholar walked by.
 Not wanting a repeat of what had just happened, I kept my head down and tried to move along.
-But he saw me, smiled, said hello, extended his hand, and introduced himself: “I’m Dwight McBride.”
+But he saw me, smiled, greeted me, extended his hand, and introduced himself: “I’m Dwight McBride.”
 Of course, I already knew who he was.
-If you were paying even modest attention to African American studies at that moment, you knew that Dwight McBride was a leading force in literary and cultural studies.
+If you were paying even modest attention to African American Studies at that moment, you knew, we all knew who Dwight McBride was, and that he was a leading force in literary and cultural studies.
+For all of us up and coming folks in the discipline, he was one of the blueprints.

 Fast forward to December 2024, almost exactly twenty years after that MLA encounter.
-I attended the first meeting of a new Race & Ethnicity Study Group here in St. Louis.
-When I walked in, the host was speaking with a group of attendees, and as soon as he finished, he acknowledged me, smiled, extended his hand, and (once again) introduced himself: “I’m Dwight McBride.”
+I attended the first meeting of a new Race & Ethnicity Study Group here in St. Louis, sponsored by CRE.
+When I walked in, the host was speaking with a group of attendees, and as soon as he finished, he turned toward me, smiled, extended his hand, and (once again) introduced himself: “I’m Dwight McBride.”

 No comments: